 We are all witnessing the data explosion: social media data, system data, CRM data, and lately, tons of web data!
 Google Analytics 360 produces a humongous amount of data which undergoes evaluation for a variety of reasons.
-For example, to optimize costs and benefits, predict future events, identify unexpected campaign traffic, server outages, crashes, and code breakdowns on certain web-pages.
+For example, to optimize costs and benefits, predict future events, and identify unexpected campaign traffic, server outages, crashes, and code breakdowns on certain web pages.

 Anomaly Detection is the process of finding patterns in data that do not conform to a model of “normal” behaviour.
 Detecting such deviations from expected behaviour in temporal data is very crucial for ensuring the normal operations of the system.
 Identifying the right set of anomaly triggers can help in taking timely corrective actions.

 In each case, it is important to characterize what is normal, what is deviant or anomalous and how significant is the anomaly.
 This characterization is straightforward for systems where the behaviour can be specified using simple mathematical models – for example, the output of a Gaussian distribution with a known mean and standard deviation.